5uguru/5UGURU/README.md

 <div id="text" align="center">

-Tonight I might drink a little more than I should

 #### <img src="https://komarev.com/ghpvc/?username=destroy-boys&style=plastic&color=000000&label=_EYES_&base=1000" width="110" height="23" alt="Description">⠀ ⠀ ⠀ <code>Sign</code> my ${\color{#A9A9A9}ata}$ + ${\color{#A9A9A9}straw}$

 #### ${\color{#767676}Kyuties}$ ⠀ ⠀<code>✞ ‿ ۪</code> ۫ ⠀ ⠀<a href="https://github.com/moonloverr">Niki</a>  ⠀ <a href="https://github.com/red-veivet">Minarin</a> ⠀ <a href="https://github.com/anhaalyz">Minho</a>